Arfs6/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 0-hello_world script print hello, world with a new line to std output.
+the 1-confused_smiley script prints (oo) to the std output.